 Note: You should only run a Windows relay if you can run it 24/7.
-If the operator is unable to guarantee that, a Snowflake is a better way to contribute resources.
+If you are unable to guarantee that, a Snowflake is a better way to contribute resources.

 Below are detailed instructions on how to perform these steps - please ensure you follow them very carefully, and make any of the necessary modifications outlined along the way.